Overview of injury data

 Table 2: Ontario labour force - health care and social assistance sector

-Table 3 below shows how the LTI counts have changed for the most common occupational health and safety hazards in the health care sector from 2016–2020.
+Table 3 shows how the LTI counts have changed for the most common occupational health and safety hazards in the health care sector from 2019–2023.

 Table 3: Health care Schedule 1 allowed LTI counts by injury type

-From the data shown it is clear that “exposures” has seen the most dramatic increase in the past two years (2019 and 2020) which reflects the COVID-19 pandemic.
+From the data shown it is clear that “exposures” has seen the most dramatic decrease in the past two years (2022 and 2023) which reflects the COVID-19 pandemic recovery and the decrease in exposure to COVID-19 and related occupational illness claims.

 • D3: Hospitals